polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/add-contracts-pallet.md

     - The `--dev` option specifies that the node run as a developer node chain specification.

-    - The `--tmp` option specifies that the node save all active data—such as keys, blockchain database, and networking information—while it is running, then delete the data when you stop the node by pressing Control-c.
+    - The `--tmp` option specifies that the node saves all active data—such as keys, blockchain database, and networking information—while it is running, then deletes the data when you stop the node by pressing Control-c.
-    You should use `--tmp` option to ensure you have a clean working state any time you stop and restart the node.
+    You should use the `--tmp` option to ensure you have a clean working state any time you stop and restart the node.

 1. Verify your node is up and running successfully by reviewing the output displayed in the terminal.